SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Connecting_to_cloud/Connect_to_cloud_with_DMZ.md

 # Connecting to dataminer.services with a DMZ setup

 From version 2.7.0 of the CloudGateway DxM onwards, you can connect a DMS to dataminer.services using a DMZ.
 This way, the DMS can be connected to dataminer.services without exposing the entire DMS network to the public internet.
+The term DMZ used here is not to be confused with the DMZ in firewall.
+This document refers DMZ as a server which can act as an intermediate between DMA and internet/firewall.

 ![DMZ](~/user-guide/images/DMZ_CloudGateway.png)